Steps to Turn On a Computer: Easy Step by Step Images

 3. Check if your monitor is connected properly

-There are four common ways your monitor can be connected to a computer.
-Here is a list of each type to ensure that the plug is inserted into the socket.
+There are four common ways your monitor can be connected.
+Here is a list of each type to ensure the plug is inserted into the socket.

-Ensure the relevant plug is plugged into a socket on the computer and monitor’s end.
+Important: Ensure the relevant plug is plugged into the computer and the monitor’s socket.

 VGA Connectors

 VGA stands for Video Graphics Array.
-It’s not all that commonly used anymore, as it contains an analog signal.
+It’s not commonly used anymore, as it contains an analog signal.

 That means that the amount of data it can display is rather limited.
 So the image on your screen won’t be of high-end quality.